-- Close a currently open setup menu. - Cancel the input.
+- Close the setting screen. - Cancel the input.

 [3] Arrow key set

 The arrow key set consists of the up, down, left, and right keys.
 This document uses \bigwedge \bigvee as the up and down keys and \bigvee as the left and right keys.